A Streetcar Named Desire: Film

 In 1951, Warner Bros. released a film adaptation of the play, directed by Elia Kazan.
-Malden, Brando, and Hunter reprised their Broadway roles.
+Malden, Brando, Dennis, and Hunter reprised their Broadway roles.
 They were joined by Vivien Leigh from the London production in the part of Blanche.
 The movie won four Academy Awards, including three acting awards (Leigh for Best Actress, Malden for Best Supporting Actor and Hunter for Best Supporting Actress), the first time a film won three out of four acting awards (Brando was nominated for Best Actor but lost).
 Composer Alex North received an Academy Award nomination for this, his first film score.
 Jessica Tandy was the only lead actor from the original Broadway production not to appear in the 1951 film.
 The ending was slightly altered.
 Stella does not remain with Stanley as she does in the play.

 Pedro Almodóvar's 1999 Academy Award-winning film All About My Mother features a Spanish-language version of the play being performed by some of the supporting characters and the play plays an important role in the film.
 However, some of the film's dialogue is taken from the 1951 film version, not the original stage version.

 The 1973 Woody Allen film Sleeper includes a late scene in which Miles (Woody) and Luna (Diane Keaton) briefly take on the roles of Stanley (Luna) and Blanche (Miles).

 It was noted by many critics that the 2013 Academy Award-winning Woody Allen film Blue Jasmine had much in common with Streetcar and is most likely a loose adaptation.
 It shares a very similar plot and characters, although it has been suitably updated for modern film audiences.

 In 2014, Gillian Anderson directed and starred in a short prequel to A Streetcar Named Desire, titled The Departure.
 The short film was written by the novelist Andrew O'Hagan and is part of Young Vic's short film series, which was produced in collaboration with The Guardian.